-Fueled by explosive population growth, the retail sector has grown steadily over the past 10 years.
-Retailers continue to expand existing operations, and increasing numbers of national and regional chains have entered the market.
-As the population continues to grow, there will be new entries into the market, which will find an abundant supply of infill locations and inventory in outlying areas to serve the ever-expanding residential communities that surround the city.
+Fueled by the recovering economy, the retail sector is once again showing signs of positive growth.
+Local retailers are expanding existing operations and national and regional chains have entered the market.
+As the local economic market continues to gain traction, there will be new and existing business growth across all product types that will take advantage of the abundant supply of infill locations and inventory in outlying areas to serve the ever-expanding residential communities that surround the city.

 Whether stabilized or distressed, individual and institutional investors have been attracted to Las Vegas for the past decade.
 Transaction velocity remains brisk, with an abundant supply of office, industrial, retail and multi-residential properties available, including vacant land.